ajayjakkampudi/Redesigning-Poor-Code/README.md

 4. The project includes thorough unit testing for the `BookManager` object for add functionality, which is located in 'codes/test_manager.py'.
 This ensures that the core functionalities of the library management system are tested and verified for correctness.

 5. For future-proofing, the classes in this project are designed to ensure maintainability and flexibility, allowing seamless addition of features such as new columns in book.csv or user.csv without altering existing functionality.
-This is achieved by configuring input values in a YAML file, enabling the code to adapt automatically.
+This is achieved by configuring input values in a `config/config.yaml` file, enabling the code to adapt automatically.

+6. In `manager.py`, the factory design pattern is utilized to facilitate the creation of objects managed within a dictionary structure.

-6. Classes
+7. Classes
-    * `BookManager` & `UserManager`:
-    * `BookAvailability`:
-    * `CheckBooks`:
+    * `BookManager` & `UserManager`: The `BookManager` and UserManager classes inherit from an abstract class, each implementing essential methods such as add, update, search, fetch, and delete.
+Additionally, encapsulation is employed to protect certain instance variables within these classes.
+According to the functionality choosen add, delete, search, update: csv will be updated
+    * `BookAvailability`: `BookAvailability` inherits from `BookManager`, utilizing its search method for efficient book availability management and to enhance maintainability,
+    * `CheckBooks`: This class has the functionalities like check-in and check-out.
+In check-out the book is borrowed, if it is borrowed availability is changed in book_manager and adds the user and book in `check_manager.csv`.
+In check-out the book returned the availability is changed and user borrow history will be deleted.